Konjunktivaitisi kwa Watoto Waliozaliwa Karibuni

 (See also Overview of Infections in Newborns and Infectious Conjunctivitis.)

-Conjunctivitis in newborns can be caused by an infection or by a reaction to chemicals put into the eyes (called chemical conjunctivitis).
+Conjunctivitis in newborns is most often caused by an infection.
 An infection can be caused by bacteria or viruses.

-If certain bacteria are present in the mother's vagina, they can be passed to the newborn during delivery.
+If certain bacteria are present in a woman's vagina, they can be passed to the newborn during labor and delivery.
 Such bacteria include Chlamydia, Streptococcus pneumoniae, Haemophilus influenzae, Neisseria gonorrhoeae, and others.

 Dalili za Konjunktivaitisi kwa Watoto Wachanga